Windows OS Hub

 This means that only Group Policy Objects with CSE (client-side extension) settings that manage registry keys through GPO are not applied to the client computer.

 The Registry client-side extension could not read the registry.pol file.
 Most likely the file is corrupted (we recommend checking the file system for errors using chkdsk).
-In order to re-create this file, go to c:\Windows\System32\GroupPolicy\Machine, and rename it to registry.bak.
+To re-create this file, go to c:\Windows\System32\GroupPolicy\Machine, and rename it to registry.bak.

 reset registry.pol file in GPO